solita/solita.github.com/_posts/2023-01-23-there-is-no-cloud.md

     os.chmod(file_name, 0o600)
 ```
 This is as simple as possible, for PoC, because in production you need to
 organize for a proper PKI.
-Similarly, you may use symmetric keys if you want.
+Similarly, you may use symmetric keys instead
+of asymmetric ones if you want.

 ## That's All, Folks!